cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 === "C"
     ```
-    /* Import the taskvine library */
+    /* Import the taskvine module */
     #include "taskvine.h"

     /* Create a new queue listening on port 9123 */
     struct taskvine *m = vine_create(9123);
     ```

-Of course, that specific port might already be in use, and so you may specify zero to indicate any available port, and then use `m.port` to discover which port was obtained:
+Of course, that specific port might already be in use, and so you may specify zero to indicate any available port, and then inquire the manager for the selected port:

 === "Python"
     ```python
     # Create a new manager listening on any port
     m = vine.Manager(0)
-    print("listening on port {}".format(m.port))
+    print(f"listening on port {m.port}")
     ```

 === "C"